marsel-edu/docs/terms-of-use.md

 ## Plans and Pricing

 The App may be available with a free plan and may offer paid plans.
 Additional plan and pricing information may be listed on the App and/or Company website.
-This remains consistent with your existing section.

 ---